stephband/midi/README.md

         // messages on all channels.
     });

-A query can alternatively be expressed as a MIDI message data array:
+A query can alternatively be expressed as an array of data that the incoming MIDI data is compared to:

     MIDI.on([145, 80], function(e) {
         // Called for incoming MIDI NoteOn A4 messages on